Child CPR

 • The ambulance call handler will tell you where the nearest automated external defibrillator (AED) is.
 If someone is with you, ask them to fetch it and bring it back.

 A non-breathing child will need 5 initial rescue breaths (if you are willing and able) followed by 30 chest compressions, followed by 2 rescue breaths.
-If you suspect the casualty is Covid-19 positive, before starting chest compressions use a towel or piece of clothing and lay it over the mouth and nose of the casualty.

 To give rescue breaths: